 “Your parties are your vision”-Honey Good

-- Know your strengths.
-The first thing I would advise a hostess … know who you are.
-Suit your parties for yourself.
+The first thing I would advise a new hostess to do is to know who you are.
+Plan your parties to suit yourself.
 For example, I do not like to entertain before sunset.
-So, I set a mood for my parties that will make me happy.
-If I am a happy hostess, my guests will be happy guests.
-Remember your party is your vision and you are the commander in chief.
-The parties my husband (I cannot leave out my husband who foots the bills and gives advice!) and I have given together range from black tie affaires, to large sit down dinner parties in our home, to the most casual of casual of last minute dinners with friends.
+So, I plan my parties for the evening setting them up for me to be in a good mood.
+And now remember rule one, If I am a happy hostess, my guests will be happy guests.
+Your party is your vision and you are the commander-in-chief.
+The parties my husband (I cannot leave out my ultimate concierge!) and I have thrown together range from black tie affairs to large sit-down dinner parties in our home, to the most casual of casual last minute dinners with friends.
 So, it is not hard for me to find a “reason” to entertain.